wPlachno/woodchipper-toolset/README.md

 When adding a toolkit, we create a new `WoodchipperToolkit` with the name and path given by the user, then immediately call the `update_toolkit()` method, and add it to the archive.
 The output should simply read 'Added new toolkit [NAME]: [VERSION].\n'.
 If the path could not be resolved to a single file, the output would read, '[NAME] could not be resolved to a toolkit.\n'.
 If the version tag cannot be found within the file, it will be logged as '-1'.

 #### Adding a Clone
 If the toolkit name resolves, then we allow the `WoodchipperToolkit` to instantiate a new clone using `add_clone()` method, passing in the name and path.
 The toolkit should then create a stub clone with the name and path.
-If the file does not exist or the `WRITE_CLONE` flag is `True`, we should copy down the core toolkit to the path.
+If the file does not exist, we should copy down the core toolkit to the path.
 Then, we call 'update_clone()' method.
 When done and the archive has been saved, let the user know: 'Added [TOOLKIT_NAME] clone [NAME]: [VERSION] at [PATH].\n' If the toolkit could not be resolved, print 'Could not resolve toolkit [NAME].\n', then do the full toolkit list as if the user had just typed `wctk`.

 ### Copying Functionality
 The copying functionality is where this application becomes actually useful.
 There are currently two types of copying supported by the application: *Pushing* and *Grabbing*. *Pushing* refers to copying from the core down to the clones, whereas *grabbing* pulls from the clones and replaces the core.